 Located on the bustling Church Street Marketplace, this bistro will not disappoint.
 The foie gras and duck appetizers are perfection and perfectly paired with a fantastic wine selection which is also budget friendly.

-2. Solo - 95 Middletown Road, South Londonderry
+Solo Farm & Table - 95 Middletown Road, South Londonderry

 The farmhouse atmosphere and welcoming service makes you feel like you're part of the family.
 Start off with something light, such as the endive salad, or something meatier like the spanish octopus or sea scallop/hamachi carpaccio.
 All entrees are scrumptious, with a special nod to the farm pheasant.